-How To: Root the Motorola Droid X smartphone without ADB
+How to Root the Motorola Droid X smartphone without ADB

 So, a lot of people seem to be having trouble rooting their Motorola Droid X smartphone from Verizon Wireless using ADB (Android Debug Bridge).
 Well, there is an alternative for those having problems with the ADB version.
 You will need to have a Wi-Fi or Bluetooth widget handy for this hack.
 If you follow the instructions in the video, you'll have a completely rooted Motorola Droid X cell phone.
 Try it out.